 Blackhat hackers have officially taken to mafia tactics.

 Their heist of choice?
-The data on the hard drives.
+The hard drives of individuals and corporations.

 Their objective?
 Payment via credit cards, bitcoins, or whatever means the internet makes available to them.
-This is Ransomware.
+Welcome to Ransomware.

 Hacker group The Shadow Brokers leaked Eternal Blue, from the NSA allowing the creators of WannaCry a way to access machines and hold their data hostage.

 The exploit allowed hackers to access systems remotely and encrypt the contents of connected storage, but the key to unlock the encrypted files would remain with those that released it.
 The only way for users to get it?
-Pay $300 in Bitcoins to the Bitcoin address displayed on your screen when the attack occurred.
+Pay $300 in Bitcoins to the Bitcoin address displayed on users’ screens when the attack occurred.

-Prominent organizations across the world including the United Kingdom’s National Health Service (NHS), banks and other prominent sectors of the economy were affected by the attack.
-Focusing on the big names affected, leaves out the small businesses all around us that were affected all the same by the attack.
+Prominent organizations across the globe including the United Kingdom’s National Health Service (NHS), banks and other primary economic actors were affected by the attack.
+Although focusing on the household names leaves out the small businesses that were affected all the same by the attack.